Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/coord_transform.md

 ## Implementing a Coordinate Transform
 The steps to using your own CoordinateTransform in the Netcdf-Java library:

-Write a class that implements <b>_ucar.unidata.geoloc.Projection_</b> or ucar.unidata.geoloc.vertical.VerticalTransform Write a class that implements <b>_ucar.nc2.dataset.CoordTransBuilderIF_</b>, by subclassing ucar.nc2.dataset.transform.AbstractCoordTransBuilder.
+Write a class that implements <b>_ucar.unidata.geoloc.Projection_</b> or ucar.nc2.geoloc.vertical.VerticalTransform Write a class that implements <b>_ucar.nc2.dataset.CoordTransBuilderIF_</b>, by subclassing ucar.nc2.dataset.transform.AbstractCoordTransBuilder.
 Add these classes to your classpath.
 From your application, call <b>_ucar.nc2.dataset.CoordTransBuilder.registerTransform( String transformName, Class c)_</b>.